joshdoc/smart_game_table/README.md

 Runs our full user testing suite for a single user.
 - `log/plotter.py` \
 Plots all of our data from the user test data.
-- `macrodata.py` \
-Also plots data from the user tests.
 ### Games
 - `sgt.py` \
 Runs the full suite of games, starting with the game selection menu.